FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 implement an electronic process in consultation with stakeholders, namely

-Councillors, Local Government Management Agency, Association of Irish Local--- 21
+Councillors, Local Government Management Agency, Association of Irish Local
+---
+21

 Government, Customer Services LCCC, the Data Protection Officer LCCC and